Loading...

 | Biohazard | 70–90% | $1,000 – $2,500 | Most policies cover sudden biohazard events; check specialist clauses |

 Most Australian home and commercial insurance policies cover sudden, accidental damage (burst pipes, storms, fires).
 Coverage for mould and flood damage varies significantly between insurers and policies.
-Our team can review your policy details during the free assessment and advise whether your situation is likely covered — before any financial commitment.
+Our team can review your policy details during the initial assessment and advise whether your situation is likely covered — before any financial commitment.

 Commercial restoration typically costs 30–40% more than residential due to larger floor areas, compliance requirements (fire ratings, AS/NZS standards, occupational health), business interruption pressures requiring faster completion, specialised materials (commercial flooring, ceiling systems), and after-hours access needs.
 Commercial policies usually reflect these higher costs with appropriate coverage limits.